Withdraw funds from a provider perps account.

-The examples on this page use Hyperliquid (dex: 'hyperliquid').
-Withdrawal mechanics (supported assets, destination chains, and processing times) vary by DEX.
+The examples on this page use Hyperliquid (provider: 'hyperliquid').
+Withdrawal mechanics (supported assets, destination chains, and processing times) vary by provider.

 Overview

 Withdrawals are user-signed only.
-Agents cannot initiate withdrawals — this is a security feature.
-The withdrawal typed data requires the user’s wallet signature regardless of signing mode.
+Agents cannot initiate withdrawals — this is a protocol-level constraint.
+The user’s wallet is prompted on every withdrawal, regardless of the account’s signing mode.

 Hyperliquid: Withdrawal processing typically takes 3–4 minutes.
 The bridge transfer from Hyperliquid L1 to Arbitrum is asynchronous.